hotnops/gtunnel/README.md

 # gTunnel
-A tunneling suite built with golang and gRPC.
+A TCP tunneling suite built with golang and gRPC. gTunnel can manage multiple forward and reverse tunnels that are all carried over a single TCP/HTTP2 connection.
 I wanted to learn a new language, so I picked go and gRPC.
 Client executables have been tested on windows and linux.

 # How to use.